Thursday, February 22, 2024

 I cannot but conclude with a concern, this directed not only to my Mormon friends, but also to fellow Mennonites and many other Christians.
 As a believer within the Peace Churches tradition, I say, “if the LDS claim their church is prerequisite to peace in Palestine and of Jesus’ return to earth, would it not be appropriate for them to be practising pacifists?"
 And this also!
 Why is it that Christians of all stripes, including us peace-churchers, especially our executives, the journalists and media experts, are more conversant in sound bites, in Zionist prophecies or military strategies, along with coffee-shop or watering-hole politician critiques, than in the teachings and the suffering love of Jesus the Messiah and Savior?
 Indeed Jesus has promised his return, the day and the hour we do not know (Acts 1:7).
 There is no biblical requirement to first be on membership role in the LDS church or any other church for that matter, but there is a mandate for followers of Jesus to be peacemakers in this broken world.
 Would that all people regardless of rank or church affiliation (or non-affiliation) might act on what they know in their heart.

-In conclusion I repeat the same scripture text as at end of my last post, and one more for anyone who realizes it's time to get on board with the faith pilgrimage.
-I present them both in the King James Version, the received and preferred version for the Latter Day Saints.
+In conclusion I repeat the same scripture text as at end of my last post, and one additional scripture for anyone who realizes perhaps it's time to get on board with the faith pilgrimage.
+It truly is a realistic invitation.
+Here they are, both in the King James Version, the received and preferred version for the Latter Day Saints.

 Jesus saith unto him, I am the way, the truth, and the life: no man cometh unto the Father, but by me (John 14:6).